top of page

 Bent birches

 Today, during another hike in the forest, I stumbled upon several bent birch trees again.
 I paused to take a picture.
 The curve of the trees seemed to reflect their willpower to withstand the harsh northern elements.
-As I stood there, the sight left me with a newfound appreciation for these bowing birches and their impressive ability to adjust and survive in their challenging environment, even if just for a while.
+As I stood there, the sight left me with a newfound appreciation for these bowing birches and their impressive ability to adjust and survive in their challenging environment.

 bottom of page